 - New total weight: 2.6kg

 As you can see, my new “big three” essentials are less than half the weight of my old ones, freeing up over 3kg of spare weight capacity for the rest of my kit.
-The fact that an item is heavy does not necessarily mean that it is a bad bit of kit, but it may mean that it is unsuitable for backpacking.
+The fact that an item is on the heavy side does not necessarily mean that it is a bad bit of kit, but it may mean that it is unsuitable for backpacking.
 I wish that more outdoor retailers would include weight on their websites and labelling as an important piece of technical information.

-I don’t think that you can create a universal kit which will work for every walk, although there are a set of basic items which I always take including a first aid kit, map, compass, water and waterproofs.
+I don’t think that you can create a universal kit which will work for every walk, although there are some basic items which I always take including a first aid kit, map, compass, water and waterproofs.
 Instead I aim to assemble an appropriate kit based on my best guesses about things like weather, accommodation and terrain.
 To do this I ask myself questions such as: Is it likely to be muddy?
 Am I camping?
 Will there be midges?
 Will there be snow on the ground?
 The answers will inform my kit decisions, although there are still times when I get it wrong.
 Obviously there is no point in carrying any redundant weight such as insect repellant in winter or crampons in summer.

 The importance of comfort is easily under rated by people who don’t walk in their kit all day, every day, in all weathers.
 On a long distance walk it becomes imperative to the success of the walk.
 Nothing will stop a walk as quickly as a chafing boot, the wrong sized rucksack, zipper problems or an un-proofed jacket, to give some examples which have caused me problems.
 Clothes should fit and footwear particularly should be professionally measured as it most likely to cause problems.
 Kit should ideally be tested, even if it is just by camping in the garden or going on a day walk.
 This way issues don’t emerge for the first time during your trip and throw your hike into disarray.